← Back to UPPS Overview

 Organizations shall present supply chain and traceability disclosures in a manner that is:

-Disclosures should enable users to understand both the structure of the supply chain and the level of transparency achieved.
+Disclosures shall enable users to understand both the structure of the supply chain and the level of transparency achieved.

 Effective Date